 I have read that the SOVEREIGN COUNCIL was formed in 1675, but I have also read, elsewhere, that the SOVEREIGN COUNCIL was formed in 1663.
 This discrepancy may stem from the fact that New France’s second Intendant, Jean Talon, Comte d’Orsainville (1626 – 1694), was sent to New France in 1663, which does not mean that a Sovereign Council had already been appointed.
 The Sovereign Council was also comprised of other members listed on Wikipedia.
 Please click on Sovereign Council for a more detailed list.[v]
 The Sovereign Council endured until April 28, 1760, the very day the Battle of Sainte-Foy was fought.
 However, according to Wikipedia,

 [a]s early as June 16, 1703, the King of France refers to the council as the Conseil Supérieur instead of the former Conseil Souverain.

 Let us look again at MERCANTILISM, or the lack thereof, in New France.

-In the first version of his three-volume Histoire [history] du Canada (1845-1848), François-Xavier Garneau had written that New France had been weakened by the removal of the Huguenots, French Calvinist Protestants.
-They had to leave when the Edict of Nantes was revoked.
-The Edict of Nantes was an Edict of tolerance towards Huguenots that had been issued on April 13, 1598 by Henri IV of France and was revoked by Louis XIV, the grandson of Henri IV of France, in October 1685.[vi]
+In the first version of his three-volume Histoire [history] du Canada (1845-1848), François-Xavier Garneau wrote that New France had been weakened by the removal of the Huguenots, French Calvinist Protestants.
+They had to leave New France when the Edict of Nantes was revoked.
+The Edict of Nantes was an Edict of tolerance towards Huguenots that had been issued on 13 April 1598 by Henri IV of France and was revoked by Louis XIV, the grandson of Henri IV of France, in October 1685.[vi]

-I must thereforel pause here, but I would not be surprised if I learned that New France and its SEIGNEURS had a great deal to gain from the Treaty of Paris (1763), not to mention the Quebec Act (1774), and the Constitutional Act (1791).
+I must pause here, but I would not be surprised if I learned that New France and its SEIGNEURS had something to gain from the Treaty of Paris (1763), not to mention the Quebec Act (1774), and the Constitutional Act (1791).